mr-hespicable/notes/school/econ/macro.typ

 - improved technology
 - greater availability of capital

+These are all *good* things in the macro-economy.

-== What causes an inward shift in SRAS?
+== What causes a leftward shift in SRAS?

 - a increase in profits tax
 - a increase in wage costs